himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 The situation is still ongoing, more details will emerge in the near future and I will upgrade this post accordingly.
 {{< /admonition >}}

-This is probably a full fledge operation due to it's methodology and duration but I'm not the right guy to talk about OpSec and Threat Actors attributions.
+This is probably a full fledged operation due to it's methodology and duration but I'm not the right guy to talk about OpSec and Threat Actors attributions.
-As soon as I will find a complete analysis on that matter I will link it.
+Check the Resources section for additional links.

 The situation doesn't look too good so I'm trying to write this blogpost as a summary.

 I don't want to address the technical aspect of the compromission but I want to look at the issue from the perspective of a Security Engineer, summarizing what went wrong and trying to find a remediation.

 ## Timeline
 {{< admonition type=tip title="Note" open=true >}}